haskell/vscode-haskell/README.md

 * [Haskell IDE Engine](https://github.com/haskell/haskell-ide-engine#installation): It was the unique haskell LSP server supported by this extension until version `0.40.0`.
 It is stable and functional but it will be replaced sooner or later by the new Haskell Language Server (see below).
 * [ghcide](https://github.com/digital-asset/ghcide#install-ghcide): A fast and reliable LSP server with the [main basic features](https://github.com/digital-asset/ghcide#features).
 Supported since the `0.40.0` version of the extension.
-* [Haskell language server](https://github.com/haskell/haskell-language-server#installation): The future succesor of haskell-ide-engine.
-Its goal is to add features like formatting and refactor on top of ghcide, via custom plugins.
-It is still under heavy development and it does not have all the features of haskell-ide-engine, so use at your own risk!
+* [Haskell language server](https://github.com/haskell/haskell-language-server#installation): The future successor of haskell-ide-engine.
+It is still under heavy development and it does not have all the features of haskell-ide-engine, yet, so use at your own risk!
 It is supported since the `0.40.0` version of the extension.

 ## Features